zenidith/zenidith/README.md

 🔭 &nbsp; I’m currently working on <a href="https://www.scrimba.com/learn/frontend" target="_blank">building some projects on Scrimba.com Front End Developer Path!</a>

-🌱 &nbsp; I’m currently learning **JavaScript, AWS Solutions Architect Associate and APIs**.
-Next, I want to learn **React, Tailwind and Solidity/Blockchain App development**
+🌱 &nbsp; I’m currently learning **React, Solidity/Blockchain App development and Korean!**.

 🎓 &nbsp; Law (LL.B) and B.A (Japanese) graduate at [Griffith University](https://www.griffith.edu.au/).

 👨‍💻 &nbsp; Some of my projects are available at [my portfolio page.](https://zenidith.github.io/portfolio-fcc/)

-📝  &nbsp; I occasionally write articles on [hashnode](https://kayne.hashnode.dev/) and [medium](https://medium.com/@kayne-tech).
+📝  &nbsp; I <em>very</em> occasionally write articles on [hashnode](https://kayne.hashnode.dev/) and [medium](https://medium.com/@kayne-tech).

 🚲  &nbsp; I love cycling on my [Brompton](https://www.brompton.com/).
-I love animals, travel and am interested in record shopping, baking and cryptocurrency.
+I am interested in records/music, creating things with code or in real life, crypto and language learning.

 🎧 &nbsp; Here are some DJ sets that I have recorded and uploaded to [Mixcloud.](https://www.mixcloud.com/kaynesheenan/uploads/) and a playlist of music that I've chosen for anytime, day or night.
 I update it now and again!
 [YouTube Music playlist.](https://music.youtube.com/playlist?list=PLu-jfJvgfD00960Tv42A5vCKQjz4EJuop)